NixOS/nixpkgs/pkgs/by-name/ca/calamares-nixos-extensions/src/README.md

 with QML in the context of Calamares branding, and provide examples and documentation for the framework that Calamares ships with.

- - `default/` is a copy of the default branding that is included with Calamares
+ - `default/` is a copy of the default branding included with Calamares.
- - `fancy/` has navigation buttons and a slide counter
+ - `fancy/` has navigation buttons and a slide counter.
+ - `kaos_branding/` is a copy of the KaOS branding component, which has translations and a bunch of fancy graphics.
  - `samegame/` is a copy of the Qt Company "Same Game" QML demo.
 It shows that **any** QML can be used for branding purposes.